The following is an introduction to personal genetics.

 The bulk of our DNA is largely homogenized via its recombinant (autosomal) nature; our genes are a mix and match combination of all our ancestors’ genes and thus reveal the extent of our ‘muttiness’.
 One mentions genes in this context because homogenization occurs only at a certain broad granularity.
 Beneath that granularity are the individual genes, which are inherited from either one parent or the other as a complete DNA module.

 Genetics labs, in a supporting role for medical research, have been evaluating autosomal DNA.
 Now that the economics of this practice render ever less testing expense, their results now also have genealogical utility.
-For it is statistically possible to disassemble our genetic homogeneity and to learn of the population groups that were involved in our near heritage (perhaps analogously to using Fourier analysis to reconstruct the basic frequency patterns comprising a complex signal).
+For it is statistically possible to disassemble our genetic homogeneity and to learn of the population groups that were involved in our near heritage.

 There is, however, a wormhole through our homogenized, recombinant DNA.
 Through two small genetic windows of non-recombinant DNA, we can peer back directly to all our own male and female progenitors with matching DNA.
 Over time, heritable mutations in these genetic pathways permit mapping the individual paths taken by our paternal and maternal lineages.
 Although this non-recombinant DNA is peripheral, telling little about our overall genome, it has a primordial flavor that is truly ours alone.
 This is personal.
 We are able to reconstruct the history of the travels of our M-F lineages with some accuracy based on current population distributions, further informed by paleogenomic discoveries.